ReeSilva/quake-log/README.md

 # quake-log
-A parser for Quake 3 Arena server logs
+Quake Log is a log parser for the Quake 3 Arena Server log files.
+It fetches all infos from the log file and parses as JSON in stdout or an output file.